Didisimmons/LILELI-QUIZ-GAME/test.md

     * The user can easily navigate through the page and view real-life stories, join the community, and, if interested, participate in the available quiz.

     *  A video and a story section have been added to the site to demonstrate LILELI's goal of raising awareness and how the LILELI website is designed to be a safe haven for all.
-Because our comic is created by everyone for everyone.
+This is because our comic is created by everyone for everyone.

  3. Easily find LILELI online on their social networks to learn more about the brand and confirm its legitimacy and trustworthiness.
     *  There is a footer section on the homepage that provides the user with links to LILELI's social media platforms.
 The user can easily visit their pages and conduct additional research on them.

-    * On the right side of the footer, there are two more links that provide the user with additional information about LILELI's works and our community.
-To avoid overloading the user with information on the main page, this has been provided as external links that direct the user to another page.
+    * On the right side of the footer, there are two more links that provide the user with additional information about LILELI's works and community.
+To avoid overloading the user with information on the main page, this links direct the user to another page to view more content .

 4. Be able to readily view the questions and learn something new when I take the quiz.

+    *  As the user engages with the page, they can click on any of the call to action buttons to learn more about the specific topic or join the "rooms" to meet new people from all over the world and learn new things.

     *  The background image of the quiz container draws the user's attention to the quiz button.
 The quiz can be easily engaged with as the user navigates down the homepage and flows through the webpage content before reaching the footer content.

     *  When a user clicks the "Take Quiz" button, they are directed to another page to confirm their age before being able to view the 20 scenario-based quiz questionnaire.

     *  As the user completes the quiz, they are given a score that displays some informative text that may be useful to them.
 There are also external links to more in-depth content on the subject.

-    *  As the user scrolls down the page, they can click on any of the call to action buttons to learn more about the specific topic or join the "rooms" to meet new people from all over the world and learn new things.

 ### TESTING ALL FEATURES ON EACH OF THE PAGES